 - In December 2015, Democracy Initiative leaders and endorsers gathered to discuss and lay out the 2016 Program Strategy.
 Click here to read more.

-Peggy Shorey, State Government Relations Deputy Director, AFL-CIO
+Peggy Shorey, State & Local Legislation, Deputy Director, AFL-CIO